 From B31.4 extracted paragraphs the following conclusions can be drawn:

-- B31.4 refers directly to the maximum value of the overpressure, establishing a limit of 10% above the Steady State operating pressure.
+- B31.4 refers directly to the maximum value of the overpressure, establishing a limit of 10% above the internal design pressure.

 - As the reference pressure B31.4 uses the static state pressure, in other words the designer shall use the Max.
 Static pressure from AFT Impulse instead of the Max.
 Stagnation pressure.